View Marvin Terschluse's Obituary on emissourian.com and share memories

 |

+He was preceded in death by his parents; one sister, Esther Hellmann; and three brothers, Melvin Terschluse, Thomas Terschluse and Frank Terschluse.

+Visitation was held Wednesday, Nov.
+6, from 3 to 8 p.m. at Oltmann Funeral Home, Union.

-A funeral Mass for Marvin "Cotton" Terschluse, 79, Washington, will be Thursday, Nov.
-7, at 10 a.m. at St. Ann Church, Clover Bottom.
+A funeral Mass was celebrated Thursday, Nov.
+7, at 10 a.m. at St. Ann Catholic Church, Clover Bottom.